elcodedocle/phpass/README.md

 ### How to use

-The same way as regular phpass; check out the phpdoc included on docs folder for the extras.
+The same way as regular phpass; check out the embedded phpdoc for info on the extras.

 ### Motivation